Nasdaq jumps 3.7%, most in nearly a year, as Big Tech surges - WTMJ

 AP Business Writers

-Stocks notched broad gains on Wall Street in afternoon trading Tuesday as a pullback in bond yields sparked a rally in beaten-down technology companies.

-The S&P 500 rose 1.9% as of 2:58 p.m.
-Eastern time, pushed higher primarily by gains in tech stocks and companies that rely on consumer spending.
-The Nasdaq composite surged 4.1%, led by gains in Apple, Amazon, Facebook and Cisco.
+Technology companies powered stocks higher on Wall Street Tuesday, driving the Nasdaq to its biggest gain in nearly a year and more than making up for a sharp skid a day earlier.

-The tech-heavy index was on track of its best day in nearly a year, though it remains nearly 7% below its all-time high set Feb.
+The Nasdaq surged 3.7%, led by gains in Big Tech companies such as Apple, Amazon and Facebook.
+Despite its big day, the index remains 7.2% below its all-time high set Feb.
 12. On Monday, it closed 10% below its peak, what is known as a “correction” on Wall Street.

-Investors were relieved to see that long-term interest rates were falling in the bond market.
+The tech stocks rally, which helped lift the S&P 500 1.4%, followed a decline in bond yields, which have been increasing rapidly in recent weeks, driving up long-term interest rates.
 The yield on the 10-year Treasury note dropped to 1.54% after trading above 1.60% a day earlier.

-Higher bond yields tend to pull money away from high-priced stocks like technology companies, which have been soaring through the pandemic.
+Higher bond yields tend to pull money away from high-priced stocks like technology companies, which have been soaring through the pandemic and, as a result, have been beaten down in recent weeks as bond yields have marched higher.

+Some of the big technology stocks that fueled the market’s remarkable turnaround in 2020 after its initial plunge as the pandemic upended the global economy have been shedding gains in the weeks since the Nasdaq’s peak on Feb.
+12. Apple, for example, was down 14% through the end of last week, while chipmaker Nasdaq was off 22.5% and Tesla was down 31%.

+The stocks recouped some of those losses Tuesday.
+Apple rose 4.1%, Nvdia climbed 8% and Tesla jumped 19.6% for the biggest gain in the S&P 500.

-Financial sector stocks, which had benefited from the rise in bond yields, were lagging the rest of the market.
-Bank of America fell 1.1%, while American Express slid 2.8%.
-Banks tend to do well when interest rates are rising because they get to charge higher rates on loans.
+Financial sector stocks, which had benefited from the rise in bond yields, were the biggest decliners Tuesday.
+Bank of America fell 2.2%, while American Express slid 3.4%.
+Banks and credit card issuers tend to do well when interest rates are rising because they get to charge higher rates on loans.

 Yields have been climbing with rising expectations for growth and the inflation that could follow.
 Higher yields put downward pressure on stocks generally, in part because they can steer away dollars that might have gone into the stock market into bonds instead.
 That makes investors less willing to pay such high prices for stocks, especially those that look the most expensive, such as technology stocks.